Djamila Bouhired: Biography

-Djamila Bouhired was born into a middle-class family in colonial Algeria.
-Her brothers were involved with the underground nationalist resistance movement, and Bouhired joined the National Liberation Front (FLN) while a student activist.
+Djamila Bouhired was born into a middle-class family in the Al-Qasba neighborhood of Algiers, to an Algerian father and a Tunisian mother.
+As the only daughter among seven sons, she attended a French school.
+Her brothers were involved with the underground nationalist resistance movement, and Bouhired joined the National Liberation Front (FLN) while a student.
 During the Algerian War, she worked as a liaison agent for FLN commander Saadi Yacef in Algiers.